tathan08/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous FirstImpressions home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous FirstImpressions home folder (your `addressbook.json` file from the `data` folder).

+**Q**: Can I use FirstImpressions without an internet connection?<br>
+**A**: Yes, FirstImpressions is a desktop application that works completely offline.
+All your data is stored locally on your computer.

+**Q**: What happens if I accidentally delete a person?<br>
+**A**: Unfortunately, there is no built-in undo feature.
+However, you can restore your data by copying a backup of your `addressbook.json` file from the `data` folder.

+**Q**: Can I import contacts from other applications?<br>
+**A**: Currently, FirstImpressions does not support direct import from other applications.
+You would need to manually add contacts using the `add` command.

+**Q**: Is there a limit to the number of contacts I can store?<br>
+**A**: There is no hard limit, but performance may decrease with very large datasets (thousands of contacts).
+The application is optimized for typical business use cases.

+**Q**: Can I customize the date and time format?<br>
+**A**: No, the application uses a fixed format: `YYYY-MM-DD HH:MM` for dates and times.
+This ensures consistency across all users.

+**Q**: What if I forget the exact name of a person when using delete or edit commands?<br>
+**A**: Use the `find` command first to locate the person, then use the exact name shown in the results for delete or edit operations.

+**Q**: Can I book multiple appointments for the same person at different times?<br>
+**A**: Yes, you can book multiple appointments for the same person as long as they are at different times.
+The system prevents double booking at the same time.

+**Q**: How do I backup my data?<br>
+**A**: Simply copy the `addressbook.json` file from the `data` folder in your FirstImpressions directory.
+Store this backup in a safe location.

+**Q**: What should I do if the application crashes or won't start?<br>
+**A**: First, ensure Java 17+ is properly installed.
+If the problem persists, try deleting the `preferences.json` file and restarting the application.
+If data corruption is suspected, restore from a backup of your `addressbook.json` file.

 --------------------------------------------------------------------------------------------------------------------